-Our common stock has been listed on AIM since 2006.
 On January 18, 2017, we sold 2,421,073 shares of our common stock to Intrexon, our controlling shareholder, for proceeds of approximately \$25 million.
-Following the closing of this sale, Intrexon distributed 1,776,557 shares of our common stock that it held prior to the closing via the Distribution.
-On January 19, 2017, our common stock began "regular way" trading on the NASDAQ Capital Market, and continues to trade on AIM.
-Based on our current operations and anticipated expenditures, we believe that proceeds from the sales of securities described above will provide adequate funds for on-going operations, planned capital expenditures, and other working capital requirements for at least the next twelve months.
+Following the closing of this sale, Intrexon distributed 1,776,557 shares of our common stock that it held prior to the closing via a share dividend to its shareholders.